ashleyy2444/tp/docs/UserGuide.md

 Examples:
 * `resume cn/Google n/John Doe p/98765432 e/johnd@example.com s/3000 edu/NUS a/311, Clementi Ave 2, #02-25 pl/Java pl/C++`
 * `resume cn/Apple n/Amy Birch p/87654321 e/amy@example.com s/3000 edu/NUS a/311, Clementi Ave 2, #02-25`

+#### Constraint
+* The `COMPANY_NAME` should be less than 100 chracters, and it should not be blank.
+* The `NAME` should only contain alphanumeric characters and spaces, and it should not be blank.
+* The `PHONE_NUMBER` should only contain numbers, and it should be at least 3 digits long.
+* The `EMAIL` should be a valid email address.
+* The `ADDRESS` can take any values, and it should not be blank.
+* The `SALARY` should only contain numbers, with range [0, 2147483647] or two pure digital numbers with '-' in between.
+Both digital numbers should be within the range [0, 2147483647].
+* The `EDUCATION` should only contain alphanumeric characters and spaces, and it should not be blank.

 ### Listing all persons : `list`